mooeypoo/MWStew/README.md

 1. Clone the repo
 2. Run composer install
+3. Run npm install
+4. Run grunt build
-3. Make sure `/temp` and `/includes/twig/cace` are both writable by the web server.
+5. Make sure `/temp` and `/includes/twig/cace` are both writable by the web server.

 ## Contribute
 This is fully open source tool.
 It will be hosted so anyone that wants to use it can do so without running the script.